-VOTED A JOLT WORTHY EVENT!
+VOTED A JOLT WORTHY EXHIBIT!
 The Farmington Museum has an extensive collection of these cultural artifacts and they will be showcased in the exhibition Petroliana: Oil and Gas Memorabilia from the Farmington Museum Collection.

 The oil and gas industry has been an important part of American history, having fueled the country’s industrial expansion.
 One of the most visible aspects of the industry has been the memorabilia such as gas pumps, oil cans and signs which have dotted the American landscape since the beginning of the twentieth century.